Our story

 Global Serve International supports long-term workers among unreached people groups around the world.
 They provide training, care, and resources to people who have given their lives to sharing the gospel where it has never been heard.
 When you subscribe to Wonder Letters, half of the profits go directly to this work.

-Behind-the-scenes of letter creation, sneak peeks at upcoming issues, prayer updates, and stories from around the world.
+Behind-the-scenes of letter creation, sneak peeks at upcoming issues, prayer updates, and stories from the families who use Wonder Letters every month.

 Follow @the.wonder.letters